 Another important note: "Telling" can also over-use key sensory words in an attempt to seem more like "showing."

-Writing Exercise: If you're still worried about an over-reliance on "telling" you can also do a word find across your whole book for terms like "is, was, are, were, have, had" and tally up the results.
-While you're there, also search for terms like "feel, see, hear, taste, smell" and see if you can rewrite sentences without those sensory indicator words.
+Writing Exercise: If you're still worried about an over-reliance on "telling" you can also do a search across your whole book for terms like "is, was, are, were, have, had" and tally up the results.
+While you're there, also search for terms like "feel, see, hear, taste, smell" and see if you can rewrite sentences without those sensory indicator words, while still evoking the sensation and immersion.

 It's the difference between: The taste of bile was on her tongue vs. acidy bile lurched onto her tongue.